|Look Up for Power Lines and Stay Safe||| Print ||

 Safe Electricity Urges Caution and Awareness

-Things we see everyday can almost fade from view.
-In fact, recent studies have found that people’s minds likely ignore power lines because they have seen them so often they don’t even notice them anymore.
+Things we see every day can almost fade from view.
 But failure to notice high voltage power lines can be a deadly oversight.
-As part of the 2010 “Teach Learn Care TLC” campaign, Safe Electricity wants to raise awareness about the dangers and precautions to take around power lines.
+Safe Electricity wants to raise awareness about the dangers of overhead power lines and the precautions to take around them.

 Often when we undertake outdoor activities, we don’t even think about power lines.
 Taking a few moments to become aware of your surroundings is a critical step to keeping yourself and your loved ones safe.